fanfank/news-combinator/README.md

 6. <del>Categorize those similar passages in sina and netease but not in tencent</del>
 7. <del>Make a website display the results and show the comments</del>
 8. <del>Improve categorization performance</del>
-9. Make the website more beautiful!
+9. Make the website more beautiful and attractive!
 10. <del>Reconstruct this project with php</del>

 Website